 However, transparent pricing can also have downsides.
 What if you’re too honest about how you set prices, and customers decide you’re overcharging them?
 What if competitors use the information to undercut you?

-In this article, we’ll explore the role of pricing in the overall marketing strategy and how price transparency specifically is used as a messaging signal to build trust.
+In this article, we’ll explore the evolving role of pricing in the overall marketing strategy and how price transparency specifically is used as a messaging signal to build trust in an increasingly sceptical marketplace.

 The original iterations of the Marketing Mix consisted of four P’s: Product, Place, Promotion and Price.
 Eventually, this expanded to the 7 P’s and added Physical Evidence, People and Process.